 Lisa Mikus, RD, CNSC, CDN is an author and nutrition expert who specializes in treating adolescents and young adults struggling with anorexia nervosa, binge eating disorder, bulimia nervosa, Avoidant Restrictive Food Intake Disorder (ARFID), as well as disordered eating and orthorexia.
-Lisa also works with clients of all ages with diabetes and those who have medically indicated weight management needs.
+Lisa also works with clients of all ages with diabetes.

 After attending the University of Texas at Austin where she earned a Bachelor of Science degree in the Didactic Program in Dietetics, Lisa was accepted to the University of Texas Coordinated Program in Dietetics and completed over 1200 hours of supervised practice as a dietetic intern.

 She trained one-on-one under the expertise and mentorship of Laura Cipullo during her dietetic internship.
 She gained invaluable clinical experience at Lenox Hill Hospital in NYC and then joined Laura’s practice to specialize in eating disorders, body image issues, and diabetes.
 She continues to work at Laura’s NYC practice, Laura Cipullo Whole Nutrition + Yoga, where Lisa leads mindful meal support groups, eats one-on-one with clients and counsels individuals, as well as Laura’s L’ifestyle Lounge, a wellness studio for kids and adults, in Closter, NJ.

 Lisa co-authored her first cookbook with Laura, Everyday Diabetes Meals for 1 or 2 (Robert Rose 2017).
 The cookbook is aimed at helping individuals and couples cook healthy and delicious meals, and is available at bookstores nationwide, including Barnes and Noble and Amazon.